schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 		.. code-block:: python

-			Instance.descriptions["ENG"] = "This is my description"
+			instance.descriptions["ENG"] = "This is my description"

 		.. versionadded:: 3.0.3